Stigma and Discrimination

-Sometimes, it's hard to understand what's going on in our head or be able to explain how you are feeling.
+Sometimes, it's hard for young people to understand what's going on in their head or be able to explain how they are feeling.
 But for some 'coming out' about their mental health problems can be empowering and improves self belief and confidence.
 At the end of the day everyone should be encouraged to believe in their life goals - whatever they might be.

 Fear of stigma and discrimination means that many people experience self stigma.

 Anyone with mental health problems can start to believe what is being said about their illness from what others say publicly.

 - Agreement with stigma